emqx/neuron-docs/en_US/introduction.md

 **Web-based Dashboard**

-Neuron provides Web-based management dashboard for users to monitor data and device status, to manange online connection configuration setup and to send [control command](./console-management/device-control.md) to a specific device.All these operations can be handled in an one-stop browser interface.
+Neuron provides Web-based management dashboard for users to monitor data and device status, to manange online connection configuration setup and to send [control command](./console-management/device-control.md) to a specific device.
+All these operations can be handled in an one-stop browser interface.